-Finally, we summarize briefly some potential near-term practical applications.
+Finally, we summarize briefly some potential nearterm practical applications.
 For empirical studies, the clean separation between the role of tropospheric temperature and column water vapor versus the role of SST might be adapted to examine other large-scale effects.
 For instance, inflow of air from a dry region should affect the frequency of occurrence, not the critical value.

 For model evaluation, we argue that several of the diagnostics here can be used or adapted (discussion with several modeling groups is underway).
-In particular, the empirical temperature dependence of the critical point, and the behavior of the precipitation pickup and frequency of occurrence of reduced water vapor near and above criticality are of interest.
-Such comparison appears particularly relevant given the role that the threshold for convection and the change of water vapor and precipitation characteristics with temperature plays in questions of precipitation change under global warming and interannual teleconnections (e.g., Chiang and Sobel 2002; Allen and Ingram 2002; Neelin et al. 2003; Trenberth et al. 2003; Held and Soden 2006).
+In particular, the empirical temperature dependence of the critical point, the behavior of the precipitation pickup, and the frequency of occurrence of rescaled water vapor near and above criticality are of interest.
+Such comparisons appear particularly relevant given the roles that the threshold for convection and the change of water vapor and precipitation characteristics with temperature play in questions of precipitation change under global warming and interannual teleconnections (e.g., Chiang and Sobel 2002; Allen and Ingram 2002; Neelin et al. 2003; Trenberth et al. 2003; Held and Soden 2006).

 High-resolution models may be analyzed for direct comparison to the statistics presented here.
-Requirements include (i) sufficiently long time series to acquire stable statistics in the high w tail (short time series tend to yield only the beginnings of the precipitation pickup before the standard error becomes large as frequency of occurrence drops); and (ii) snapshot output of precipitation and related quantities that best compares to the extremely short time of the satellite instrument scan (many models standardly output accumulations over several hours, which tends to average over the phenomenon of interest here).
+Requirements include (i) a sufficiently long time series to acquire stable statistics in the high w tail (short time series tend to yield only the beginnings of the precipitation pickup before the standard error becomes large as frequency of occurrence drops) and (ii) a snapshot output of precipitation and related quantities that best compares to the extremely short time of the satellite instrument scan (many models standardly output accumulations over several hours, which tends to average over the phenomenon of interest here).

 Although low-resolution models may not reproduce the high rainfall rate part of the curve in Fig. 1, there are several things that can be compared.
 Because the transition as a function of water vapor and temperature is built into convective parameterizations, some version of the pickup will occur in the models.
 Even without being able to fit the power law, one can potentially perform a collapse similar to that seen in Fig. 2 (i.e., finding the rescaling required to minimize tropospheric temperature dependence) as a means of obtaining information regarding w_c for models.
-The water vapor distribution, in particular the decrease in frequency of occurrence in the range of water vapor where precipitation increases, and whether the models produce the observed exponential tail, is equally of interest.
-Besides yielding information about model performance, such comparison can potentially answer questions regarding how the interaction of large scales with convection produces some of the features noted empirically here.
+The water vapor distribution-in particular, the decrease in frequency of occurrence in the range of water vapor where precipitation increases, together with the question of whether the models produce the approximately exponential tail-is equally of interest.
+In addition to yielding information about model performance, such comparison can potentially answer questions regarding how the interaction of large scales with convection produces some of the features noted empirically here.

 Acknowledgments.

-This work was supported under National Science Foundation ATM-0082529 and National Oceanic and Atmospheric Administration NA05-OAR4310007 and NA08OAR4310882.
+This work was supported under National Science Foundation ATM-0082529 and National Oceanic and Atmospheric Administration NA05OAR4311134, NA08OAR4310597 and NA08OAR4310882.
 JDN acknowledges sabbatical support from the J. S. Guggenheim Foundation.
 TMI data are produced by Remote Sensing Systems and sponsored by the NASA Earth Science Reason Discover Project.
-We thank C. Bretherton, C. Holloway, B. Legras for discussions and J. Meyerson for graphical support.
+We thank C. Bretherton, C. Holloway, B. Legras, and S. Stechmann for discussions and J. Meyerson for graphical support.